Web4 Foundation: Context

 Each device in your identity constellation maintains its own MRH.
 Your laptop sees different relationships than your phone.
 Cross-device witnessing happens within MRH boundaries, creating local trust verification.

-MRH + ATP (Attention Economics)
+MRH + ATP Economics

 ATP costs depend on recipient's position in your MRH.
 Messaging someone in depth 1 costs little ATP (high relevance).
 Messaging someone in depth 3 costs more (lower relevance).
 Outside MRH?
 Very expensive (spam prevention).